Characterization of saturated graphs related to pairs of disjoint matchings: Introduction

+This question has been considered previously.
+For example, Mkrtchyan in \cite{Mkrtchyan} shows that trees whose every edge is in a maximum matching satisfy $\frac{\mu(G)}{\nu(G)}=1$.
+A more general sufficient condition for achieving the upper bound $1$ is provided in \cite{IGL:2019}, where is it proven that any graph $G$ with $\frac{\mu(G)}{\nu(G)}<1$ must contain one of a special family of graphs as a subgraph.

-In this paper, we characterize a much broader subclass of the graphs with $\frac{\mu(G)}{\nu(G)}<1$.
-Namely, we define a choice of \emph{maximally intersecting} matchings $M,H$, and $H'$ in \cref{maximal}, and we call a graph \textit{saturated} if its edges are covered by some maximally intersecting matchings $M$, $H$, and $H'$, where $M$ is a maximum matching and $H,H'$ are disjoint matchings with $|H|+|H'| = \lambda(G)$ and $|H| = \mu(G)$.
-Among these graphs, we precisely characterize those with $\frac{\mu(G)}{\nu(G)}<1$ by equating this class with that of \textit{skeletons}.
-Refering the reader to \cref{defn:skeleton} for the precise definition, we roughly define a \textit{$k$-skeleton} here as a disjoint union of $k$-many odd leaf-to-leaf paths with some additional special odd paths intertwining them.
+In the present paper, we answer \cref{q:ratio=1} for a core (with respect to the involved parameters) subclass of graphs, providing a complete structural characterization.
+To describe this class, we define a choice of \emph{maximally intersecting} matchings $M,H$, and $H'$ in \cref{maximal}, and we call a graph \textit{saturated} if its edges are covered by some maximally intersecting matchings $M$, $H$, and $H'$, where $M$ is a maximum matching and $H,H'$ are disjoint matchings with $|H|+|H'| = \lambda(G)$ and $|H| = \mu(G)$.
+These maximally intersecting matchings feature the core structure of graphs with $\frac{\mu(G)}{\nu(G)} < 1$, as the edges not included in these matchings can appear in limited configurations and do not contribute to the parameters $\mu(G)$ or $\nu(G)$.
+Among saturated graphs, we precisely characterize those with $\frac{\mu(G)}{\nu(G)}<1$ by equating this class with that of \textit{skeletons}.
+Referring the reader to \cref{defn:skeleton} for the precise definition, we roughly define a \textit{$k$-skeleton} here as a disjoint union of $k$-many odd leaf-to-leaf paths with some additional special odd paths intertwining them.
+Our main result is:

 \begin{theorem} If a finite, connected graph $G$ is saturated and satisfies $\frac{\mu(G)}{\nu(G)}<1$, then it is a $k$-skeleton with $k=\nu(G)-\mu(G)$.
-Furthermore, if $G$ is a $k$-skeleton, then $k$ is saturated, and $\nu(G)-\mu(G)=k$.
+Furthermore, if $G$ is a $k$-skeleton, then $G$ is saturated, and $\nu(G)-\mu(G)=k$.
 In particular, $\frac{\mu(G)}{\nu(G)}<1$ for all $k$-skeletons. \end{theorem}

 The precise statement of this result is given in \cref{theorem:skelehask,theorem:khasskele}.